reezic/OEV-AutoLinker/README.md

 * In Obsidian, open the vault matching the save slot you intend to use, and open the graph view

-* Start a new save with randomized entrances
+* Start a new save in OoT

 * Watch as Obsidian's graph view automatically creates a map of the game's world as you explore it!